-The Department of Local Government, Sport and Cultural Industries (DLGSC) is offering grants of \$2000 to support community-led diversity and inclusion activities celebrating Harmony Week in 2021.
+The Department of Local Government, Sport and Cultural Industries (DLGSC) is offering grants of \$2000 to support community-led diversity and inclusion activities celebrating Harmony Week in 2022.
+Activities should involve culturally and linguistically diverse (CaLD) communities in their coordination, and be open to participation from the broader community.